ThomasMertes/seed7/src/read_me.txt

     make

-  When the interpreter is compiled successfully the executable is placed in the 'src' directory.
+  When the interpreter is compiled successfully the executable and the libraries are placed in the 'bin' directory.
   Additionally a symbolic link to the executable is placed in the 'prg' directory (Under Windows symbolic links are not supported, so a copy of the executable is placed in the 'prg' directory).
 If you do several compilation attempts in succession you need to do

     make clean